GrantMeStrength/retro/robot/robot.md

 ![](../images/robot3.png)

-[This LiDAR range finder](https://www.amazon.com/dp/B088NVX2L7?psc=1&ref=ppx_yo2ov_dt_b_product_details) works really - much easier to interface with the Raspberry Pi compared to the sonar devices.
-The disadvantage is that it's harder to use more than one device, so the robot will have to rotate a bit to look around it.
+[This LiDAR range finder](https://www.amazon.com/dp/B088NVX2L7?psc=1&ref=ppx_yo2ov_dt_b_product_details) works really well - and is much easier to interface with the Raspberry Pi compared to the sonar devices.
+The disadvantage is that it's harder to use more than one device at a time, so the robot will have to rotate to look around it.
 It should stop the robot crashing into things.
+It does have a very tight viewing angle, so I may have mounted it in the wrong place.

 [Software for the LiDAR](https://makersportal.com/blog/distance-detection-with-the-tf-luna-lidar-and-raspberry-pi).

 ### IMU

 No plans for an IMU yet.
+Looking through the collection of robot books I've found in second-hand bookshops, it's clear that "dead reckoning" was a really hard problem to solve up until 10 years ago - and then came affordable, fast, machine vision using deep learning models.
+Almost all the examples of navigation I've seen in these books have been rendered totally obsolete by a cheap webcam and tensorflow light running on a Raspberry Pi.

 ## Accuators / Output